Review · Remedies

 Five digital files, sized realistically:

 - The main guide.
 Around 150 pages, formatted for screen reading.
-It covers how acid reflux happens, common trigger foods, a phased elimination diet, meal timing, and stress management.
-The writing is accessible, though the science stays surface-level.
+It covers the physiology of acid reflux, trigger foods, a phased elimination diet, meal timing, stress management, and a handful of supplement recommendations.
+The writing is accessible, but the science is surface-level.

 - A 7-day meal plan with recipes.
 Practical if you’re starting from zero.
-The recipes use common ingredients, and the portions are reasonable.
+The recipes use common ingredients and don’t require a specialty grocery run.
+The portions and calorie counts are reasonable.

 - A supplement guide.
 Lists OTC antacids, alginates, and a few herbal options (licorice root, slippery elm).
-The dosing advice is conservative, which is good — but it doesn’t discuss interactions, a gap if you take other medicines.
+The dosing advice is conservative, which is good, but there’s no discussion of potential interactions — a gap if you’re on other meds.

 - A quick-start checklist and symptom tracker.
-A printable log for food, symptoms, and stress.
-This is the most useful piece in the package, because it forces you to connect what you eat to how you feel.
+A printable log for food, symptoms, and stress levels.
+This is the most useful piece of the package because it forces you to connect what you eat to how you feel.
+Most people never do this.

 How it tells you to use it

-The guide outlines a 30-day program: a strict elimination phase (days 1–14), a settling phase with optional supplements (days 15–21), and a reintroduction phase (days 22–30).
+The guide outlines a 30-day program: a strict elimination phase (days 1–14), a healing phase with supplements (days 15–21), and a reintroduction phase (days 22–30).
 The meal plan maps to this timeline.

-Follow it to the letter and you’ll eat a clean, low-acid diet for a month.
-For some people that’s enough to calm symptoms; for others it’s a data-gathering exercise that clarifies which foods are problems.
-Either outcome is useful.
+If you follow it to the letter, you’ll eat a very clean, low-acid diet for a month.
+For some people, that’s enough to break the reflux cycle.
+For others, it’s a data-gathering exercise that clarifies which foods are problems.
+Either outcome is useful, but neither requires a $31 PDF.

-$31, one-time.
-No recurring billing and no hidden auto-ship — confirmed at the cart on the date above.
-The checkout may offer a skippable add-on (often a deluxe version or supplement bundle).
-Quick fact — Refund: 60 days, ClickBank-honored.
+$31 one-time.
+No recurring billing, no hidden auto-ship — confirmed at the cart on the date above.
+The checkout flow may offer an upsell (often a ‘deluxe’ version or a supplement bundle), but it’s skippable.

 Who should buy, who should skip

 Buy this if you’ve never seriously tried a diet-based approach to acid reflux and you want a structured, 30-day plan that holds your hand.
-Read it, try the elimination diet, and use the symptom tracker.
+Read it immediately, try the elimination diet, and use the symptom tracker.
+At day 50, decide if it was worth $31.
+If not, refund it.

 The honest read